No Sung-ho

-No Sung-Ho (born October 22, 1989, in Incheon) is a South Korean pitcher who plays for the Samsung Lions in the Korea Baseball Organization.
+No Sung-Ho (born October 22, 1989, in Incheon) is a South Korean former pitcher who played for the Samsung Lions in the Korea Baseball Organization.
 He bats and throws left-handed.

 Amateur career

 No attended Hwasun High School in Jeollanam-do.
 After being undrafted out of high school, he continued to play baseball at Dongguk University.
 As a freshman in No led his team to the national championship at the 42nd President's Flag National Collegiate Championship, earning tournament MVP honors.

 No was called up to the South Korean national baseball team during his sophomore and junior seasons, and competed in the 2009 Baseball World Cup and 2010 World University Baseball Championship.